 • Through education, the Program prepares highly competent counseling professionals – including counseling associates, entry and advanced level counselors, counselor educators, counselor supervisors, counseling researchers, and counseling administrators – for work in schools, communities, colleges, business, and industry.

-• Through research, the Program creates, applies, and disseminates innovative knowledge, especially in the area of counseling for holistic wellness with under-served populations.
+• Through research, the Program creates, applies, and disseminates innovative knowledge, especially in the area of counseling for holistic wellness with at-risk and diverse populations.

 • Through service, the Program provides humanitarian assistance to academic, professional, and public communities, including volunteer counseling services to the public.